 For parents who want to have these discussions but feel awkward and uncertain, here is one great resource — and several useful tips — to help you have this very important conversation.

-Kids are increasingly immersed in highly sexualized content: from marketing and advertising to video games to social media — and, as such, are exposed to a broad and often distorted depiction of what is acceptable in sexuality and relationships.
-In this new parenting release, Cindy Pierce, a sex educator and comic storyteller, show parents how they can talk about sexuality, pornography, and relationships with kids.
-Beginning with younger child, and expanding the discussion during the tween and teen years, allows parents to develop comfort with the topic — and to establish themselves as reliable, accessible sources of information when kids (accidentally or on purpose) see material that they find upsetting or confusing.
+Kids are increasingly immersed in highly sexualized content — and that gives them a broad and often distorted depiction of what is acceptable in sexuality and relationships.
+Cindy Pierce, a sex educator and comic storyteller, show parents how they can talk about sexuality, pornography, and relationships with kids, establishing themselves as reliable, accessible sources of information when kids (accidentally or on purpose) see material that they find upsetting or confusing.
 The overall tone is one of optimism and confidence: parents can discuss these issues with their children, and those discussions can — and do — make a difference.